gardhr/finabel/README.md

 console.log(finabel(key, salt, rounds, digits));
 ```

-NOTE: If _rounds_ is zero or unspecified, it defaults to 1000.
+NOTE: If _rounds_ is zero or unspecified, a default of 500 rounds is used.

 ## How it works